empowerID/empowernow_docs/source_content/mcp_integration_external.md

-# CRUD Service × MCP – External Overview
+# Orchestration Service × MCP – External Overview

 This short brief explains *what* the Model-Context-Protocol (MCP) integration delivers, not the low-level implementation.
-Use it to understand the value-prop and deployment shape when you consume CRUD Service as a platform or plug your own MCP-compatible services into it.
+Use it to understand the value-prop and deployment shape when you consume Orchestration Service as a platform or plug your own MCP-compatible services into it.

 ---

 ## 1  Why MCP?

 MCP is an open JSON-over-HTTP protocol that lets AI agents discover, describe and invoke tools in a structured way.
-By supporting MCP, CRUD Service becomes a "universal hub":
+By supporting MCP, Orchestration Service becomes a "universal hub":

-* **Publish** – every command and workflow you already model in CRUD Service instantly shows up as an MCP tool.
+* **Publish** – every command and workflow you already model in Orchestration Service instantly shows up as an MCP tool.
-* **Consume** – CRUD Service can ingest any remote MCP server and treat its tools as if they were local connectors.
+* **Consume** – Orchestration Service can ingest any remote MCP server and treat its tools as if they were local connectors.

 The result is a single, policy-controlled interface for cross-system automation – no custom SDKs or bespoke adapters.